 Feeling left out?
 Don't worry.
 We have a collection of hot chocolate and hot cocoa mixes that aren't just for kids!

-If you need help to fall asleep or stay asleep, we have hot cocoa made with 3mg of melatonin for balance, restoration, and mindfulness.
-Many of our hot cocoa mixes are made with stevia instead of sugar to prevent energy spikes and promote restful sleep.
+We have hot cocoa made with 3mg of melatonin, designed to support relaxation and a nighttime routine.
+Many of our hot cocoa mixes are made with stevia instead of sugar for a natural sweetness.

 When to Consult Your Healthcare Provider